In Principles for Living, I lay out my operating system for life. The principles are clear, straight-forward, and help me live an effective life.

 Stephen Covey says that proactive people “do not blame circumstances, conditions, or conditioning for their behavior.”[ii]
 When we take ownership of our decisions, our lives are no longer left up to chance.
 We can grab the steering wheel and go anywhere we’d like.

 Then the question is, “Where would you like to go?”

 What do you think?

-If the Farnam Street Principles resonate with you, there are a number of ways to engage with our community.
+If these principles resonate with you, there are a number of ways to engage with the FS community.
 Come share your thoughts on Facebook, Twitter, or consider joining our private forum in the Learning Community.
 We’d love to hear your voice!

 [i] Thoreau, Henry David.
 Walden, or Life in the Woods.
 Boston: Ticknor & Fields, 1854.

-[ii] Covey, Steven.
+[ii] Covey, Stephen.
 The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change.
 New York: Simon & Schuster, 2004.